AmiraAli23/intro-assignment/README.md

    > In this scenario, ModernAdvisor's fee ratio falls in between the two major competitors.
 [Source](https://www.theglobeandmail.com/investing/personal-finance/article-presenting-canadas-cheapest-robo-adviser-the-best-performers-and-the/)

 One feature that sets ModernAdvisor apart from its competitors is the option to have a "trial" for their first $1,000 invested and "call" their option.
 In thirty days, depending on if the value of their investment increased or decreased, they have the option to opt out with no loss, or realize the gains [Source](https://www.modernadvisor.ca/trial/).
 This option is enticing and gives investors a peek into their possible future portfolios.
+Another perk they publicize is that their portfolios are managed by CFA charterholders [source](https://www.modernadvisor.ca/advantages/).

 The technology that ModernAdvisor utilizes is not showcased or mentioned on their site.
 Navigating through the site, it is apparent they use "Intercom" as a channel to communicate with investors and possible investors.